I was recently asked by a reader what the average applicant success rate is at each round in the case interview process.

 The biggest factor on the resume / CV is the name of the school.

-If a resume has Harvard MBA or Stanford MBA, when I was there, it was like an automatic pass.
+If a resume has Harvard MBA or Stanford MBA, it was like an automatic pass.
 McKinsey would interview anyone graduating from those programs for no other reason than they got admitted into those programs.

 But if someone had an MBA from any other school, the screening would be a lot more strict.

 The second most scrutinized item on the resume was usually some kind of numercial score - SAT, GRE, GMAT, LSAT, MCAT.
 Basically we were looking for people who were exceptionally smart especially in math and sciences.

 Its not so much that consultant is that math driven (all the math I did while I was there was really adding, subtracting, multiple, and dividing... okay and a bunch of percentages), but the very structured, systematic, hyper logical, scientific method type thinking process that people with strong math scores tend to have, tend to handle that part of the job rather well.